Nyctophilus/DashBoard/README.md

 ## Overview

 ### This is a Dashboard which used a lot of react functionality to create.
-It has Main, login, Register, Error Pages. user login authentication with firebase login tokens.
+It has Main, login, Register, Error Pages. user login authentication with firebase login tokens (automatic login, automatic logout on token expires).
 Redux/toolkit used in state management.

 ## Stack